yogsototh/Scratch/multi/blog/programming-language-experience.md

 leftblogimage("dragon.jpg","Dragon fractal")

-en: I was about 10 when I played with logo to draw on the computer.
+en: I was about 10 when I played with logo to draw things on a screen.
 fr: Toujours lors que j'avais 10 ans, on pouvait faire de petits programmes sympathiques.

 en: I remember the Bach's music while the program loaded.